 - Coghlan’s Bellows Foot Pump (manual)

-You only need to sleep in a tent without a pillow once to learn that rolling up a bunch of clothing into the hood of a hoodie is no substitute and that a pillow is not optional.
+You only need to sleep in a tent without a pillow once to learn that rolling up a bunch of clothing into the hood of a hoodie is not a great substitute for a pillow.
 Bed pillows take up a lot of space so unless you’re car camping, you’ll want to find a smaller and lighter alternative.
 One option is to inflate a Ziploc bag for loft and wrap it in your extra clothes for cushioning, or you can buy an inflatable pillow.

 Recommended: Trekology Inflatable Camping Pillow